edbrad/vm-bl-status/README.md

 ```
 $ sudo ufw allow from any to any port 27017
 ```
+### External Access from a Terminal
+Linux is a tru multi-user Operating System.
+Like with a traditional Mainframe OS/system, Linux allows for mutliple simultaneous Terminal connections/sessions over a TCP/IP network.
+Telnet (or TN3270) has been used in the past, but modern Unix/Linux terminal sessions are implemented through SSH (Secure Shell).
+SSH-based connections are secured through encryption.

+**PuTTY**(http://www.putty.org) is a popular, bare-bones, and freely available, client-side program for SSH terminal sessions.
+It provides all the basic Terminal fucntionality needed to remotely work on a Linux server.

+**MobaXterm**(http://mobaxterm.mobatek.net/) is more robust and feature-rich Terminal client application for Windows.

 ### Prepare Django Environment with uWSGI and Nginx
 The **WebAPI** for the bl-status system is built with the widely used Django REST framework (*Python-based*).  **uWSGI** is an Application Server that exposes Python-Based Websites to a network. **Nginx** is a widely-used Web Server and Reverse-Proxy Server.
 It allows multiple, distinct, sites to be hosted on a single IP address.
 Nginx routes incoming http/https requests to the proper site, based on the Domain specified in the URL of the HTTP request (e.g. http://*www.siteA.com* --> **siteA**, http://*www.siteB.com* --> **siteB**).
 The **bl-status** system consists of *two* Web Sites: